 The National Endowment for the Humanities was the principal sponsor of this work carried out at Emory Center for Digital Scholarship, the University of California at Irvine, and the University of California at Santa Cruz.
 The Hutchins Center of Harvard University has also provided support.

-Explore more than 86,000 African Heritage site objects including scholarly research, books, historical and recent documents, maps, site plans or diagrams, and photographs and slides.
-Spatial data includes 3D models and plans of structures and surrounding landscapes, geographic information systems (GIS), ground plans, façade views of structures, stereo and digital images, panorama images, and digital video of African Heritage sites.
+Explore African Heritage site objects including scholarly research, books, historical and recent documents, maps, site plans or diagrams, and photographs and slides.

 (late 18th - early 19th centuries) Primary and secondary sources related to slavery in the Francophone world; special focus on women writers in France.
 Also includes links to other Web sites.
 Created by Doris Y. Kadish at the University of Georgia.